bruceyo/MMNet/README.md

 # MMNet
-This repository holds the codebase, dataset and models for the paper:
+This repository holds the codebase, dataset and models for the work:

 **MMNet: A Model-based Multimodal Network for Human Action Recognition in RGB-D Videos**